-Exeter is a small city with a lot to offer, consistently rated among the best places to live in the UK.
-The city is the county's administrative capital and, most would say, its cultural capital too.
+Exeter is a small city that is consistently rated among the best places to live in the UK.
 A thriving, forward-looking city, Exeter is home to the world-leading Met Office, boasts Sandy Park Stadium, home to the Exeter Chiefs, one of the country's top rugby clubs and winner of the European Champions Cup in 2020.

-Exploring other towns and villages
+Towns and villages

 Devon is one of the largest English counties so the Royal Devon covers a wide area, excluding the unitary authorities of Plymouth and Torbay.
 You may find yourself living and working close to our acute hospitals in Exeter and Barnstaple, or in one of our community hospitals or teams across North, West, East and Mid Devon.
+For a full list, please see our website.